 The subjects available to exchange students are listed here.

-All subjects are taught in English except subjects in pedagogy where Danish is required.
+All subjects are taught in English except the Music Teaching Programme where Danish is required.

 Note that RDAM does not offer exchange in the following programmes: